FredericDlugi/platinum-renegade-wiki/docs/trainer_changes/route_224.md

 # Route 224

+!!! note
+    There are wild Pokémon on this route.
+You can find out more [here](/wild_pokemon/route_224/).

 Trainer                    | Pokémons
 ---                        | ---
 Ace Trainer Ruben          | ![][275]  [Shiftry] Lv.
 67  ![][130]  [Gyarados] Lv.
 67  ![][186]  [Politoed] Lv.
 67 <br> ![][470]  [Leafeon] Lv.
 67